 Once you get into enthusiast and pro market, however, the differences largely disappear – for any given amount of money you get broadly the same features, performance and power.

 Mirrorless vs DSLR: the verdict

-- DSLR: Sturdy, good value cameras offering old-school handling and top image quality
+- DSLR: Sturdy, good value cameras that offer impressive handling and top image quality